spartarocks123/BRFSS_multimorbidity_project/README.md

 **Folder Structure:**
 - `data/` → Simulated or example dataset showing variable structure
 - `scripts/` → R scripts for data cleaning, analysis, and visualization.
 SAS was used to create descriptive tables.
-SQL & Python will be used later to replicate project as well to demonstrate proficiency.
+SQL, Python, and/or Power BI/Tableau will be used later to replicate project as well to demonstrate proficiency.
 - `figures/` → Placeholder for plots
 - `tables/` → Placeholder for output tables